 These refugees play a crucial role as a bridge between the outside world and North Korea:

-- Many of them maintain contact with family members still in North Korea, sending information back in and increasing the North Korean people’s awareness of the outside world.
+1. Many maintain contact with family members still in North Korea, sending information back in and increasing the North Korean people’s awareness of the outside world.

-In addition, because it is illegal to leave the country without state permission, crossing the border is an act of defiance against the repressive government.
-As more North Koreans become aware of the rising numbers of their fellow countrymen ‘voting with their feet’ and leading better lives in more affluent neighboring countries, this presents a growing challenge to the legitimacy of the North Korean regime.
+Because it’s illegal to leave North Korea without the regime’s permission, crossing the border is an act of defiance against the repressive government.
+As more people become aware of the rising numbers of their fellow North Koreans ‘voting with their feet’ and leading better lives in more affluent neighboring countries, this presents another growing challenge to the legitimacy of the North Korean regime.

-Authoritarian regimes often ensure their power by keeping the people atomized – preventing the formation of bonds between the people as separate from the regime.
-To achieve this they remove societal mechanisms that might produce a challenge to their authority and utilize a society-wide system of snitches and informants to keep people’s everyday behavior in check, generating a pervading sense of mistrust and fear in the process.
+Authoritarian regimes like North Korea often ensure their power by preventing the people from forming bonds with each other outside of the state’s control.
+They remove societal mechanisms that might produce a challenge to their authority and utilize a society-wide system of informants to keep people’s everyday behavior in check, which generates a sense of mistrust and fear between the people.

-However North Koreans are increasingly engaging in shared illegal activities such as illicit business or gathering with small groups of friends to watch foreign films.
+However, North Koreans are increasingly engaging in shared illegal activities such as illicit business or gathering with small groups of friends to watch foreign films.
 They are more reliant on each other for goods and information that the regime is either unwilling or unable to provide.
-Shared participation in illegal activities such as trading banned products or discussion of “subversive” information leads to mutual dependence, trust building and the normalization of such activities within communities.
-This in turn encourages further sharing, private discussion and the strengthening of bonds between the people.
+Shared participation in illegal activities such as trading banned products or discussion of “subversive” information leads to mutual dependence, trust-building, and the normalization of such disobedience within communities.
+This encourages further sharing, private discussion, and the strengthening of bonds between the people.
 Ultimately this could result in a growing civil space for the people, separate from the regime.